druv5319/Sneaks-API/README.md

   - Product links from each of the resell sites
   - Price map (of shoe size to price) from each of the resell sites
   - And more

+I built this API so sneaker heads and developers are able to create sneaker based programs and websites without having to fumble with scrapping information on all 4 resell websites.
 Feel free to fork, edit and submit a pull request for this API for any changes or improvements.
 If you have any questions or issues regarding this feel free to create an issue and I will try to answer them as soon as I can.